Back

 Workshop with Notre Dame Girls' School 25 March 2025

-We organized a workshop with a class of 24 students who currently use the park's sports facilities.
-They gave feedback on the current space and worked with architects to decide on the features they wanted to see.
+We held a workshop with 24 students who use the park's sports facilities.
+They shared feedback on the current space and worked with architects to choose the features they’d like to see.

 The workshop covered: